|

 phase V

-In contra banjo position, lead feet free and extended back, use upper body rotation to spin on the trail foot 1/8 LF, and step back L (woman forward R).
-These two actions might be done on the first quick.
-Or more properly, do the spin at the end of the previous measure and take the step on count 1.
+In contra banjo position, lead feet free and extended back, use upper body rotation to spin on the trail foot 1/8 LF (on the "&"), and step back L on the first "Q" (woman forward R).
 Then the man steps back R turning and with left side stretch, forward L turning, and forward R to contra banjo, for a total rotation LF of 1/2;

 The figure can also begin with the trail feet free and with a count of qqs; s